OxShadow/waybackscanner/README.md

 ***python waybackscanner.py***
 <img align='center' src="./image/1743573361796.jpg" >

 By default, two txt files will be generated in the current directory, one for all URLs and the other for more sensitive URLs.
-You can also choose
+You can also choose another directory
 Then start your scanning journey.